 - MAM without MDM enrolment

 What is Modern Workplace OSD Replacement (Windows AutoPilot)?

 I have more posts related to Windows Autopilot at the following link – https://www.anoopcnair.com/windows-autopilot/.

 Updated List of Microsoft Intune MAM-protected apps – https://docs.microsoft.com/en-us/intune/apps-supported-intune-apps.

 How to Start Using Intune Console?

-What is Intune Team’s R & R?
+What are Intune Team’s Roles & Responsibilities?

 Understanding the roles and responsibilities will help the IT Pros to understand, How Intune works?
-And How Intune will be deployed within the organization?
-More details available in my previous post “Intune Team’s Roles and Responsibilities.”
+And How will Intune be deployed within the organization?
+More details are available in my previous post, “Intune Team’s Roles and Responsibilities.”

 Setting up a team is also part of Learn Microsoft Intune process.

 - Service Administration